-To meet performance objectives, MSP-CVED currently utilizes three civilian FTE auditors to conduct safety audits and MC Investigators on a part-time basis to complete safety audits.
+To meet performance objectives, MSP-CVED currently utilizes five civilian FTE auditors to conduct safety audits and MC Investigators on a part-time basis to complete safety audits.

-MSP-CVED plans to hire one civilian FTE safety auditor to conduct safety audits in FY2021 if inventory trends improve and budgetary restrcitions allow.
-This would be to replace a FTE auditor that retired in October 2017.
-This would bring MSP-CVED staffing levels to four civilian FTE auditors.
+MSP-CVED hired two civilian FTE safety auditors and will utilize overtime, if needed to maintain our inventory.
+MSP-CVED will also continue to use MC Investigators when available to manage the current inventory.
 MSP-CVED will also use one secretary and additional administrative staff on a part-time basis, as needed, for scheduling and operational oversight of the program.